stolostron/rhacm-docs/about/gdpr_readiness.md

 * **Platform Configuration Data:** The {{site.data.keyword.product}} platform configuration can be customized by updating a configuration YAML file with properties for general settings, Kubernetes, logs, network, Docker, and other settings.
 This data is used as input to the {{site.data.keyword.product}} platform installer for deploying one or more nodes.
 The properties also include an administrator user ID and password that are used for bootstrap.
 For more information, see [Customizing the cluster](../installer/3.2.2/config_yaml.md). <!--there should be a new link here-->
 * **Kubernetes Configuration Data:** Kubernetes cluster state data is stored in a distributed key-value store, `etcd`.
 * **User Authentication Data, including User IDs and passwords:** User ID and password management are handled through a client enterprise LDAP directory. <!--is enterprise the correct language since this is open source?
 I think it should be changed to client subscription--> Users and groups that are defined in LDAP can be added to {{site.data.keyword.product}} platform teams and assigned access roles. {{site.data.keyword.product}} platform stores the email address and user ID from LDAP, but does not store the password. {{site.data.keyword.product}} platform stores the group name and upon login, caches the available groups to which a user belongs.
 Group membership is not persisted in any long-term way.
 Securing user and group data at rest in the enterprise LDAP must be considered. {{site.data.keyword.product}} platform also includes an authentication service, Open ID Connect (OIDC) that interacts with the enterprise directory and maintains access tokens.
 This service uses MongoDB as a backing store.
 * **Service authentication data, including user IDs and passwords:** Credentials that are used by {{site.data.keyword.product}} platform components for inter-component access are defined as Kubernetes Secrets.
 All Kubernetes resource definitions are persisted in the `etcd` key-value data store.
-Initial credentials values are defined in the platform configuration data as Kubernetes Secret configuration YAML files.
-For more information, see [Managing Secrets](../applications/managing_secrets.md).
+Initial credential values are defined in the platform configuration data as Kubernetes Secret configuration YAML files.
+For more information, see [Managing Secrets](../manage_applications/managing_secrets.md).
 * **Helm chart data:** {{site.data.keyword.product}} platform includes a catalog of containerized software and services that you can browse and install in your cluster from Helm charts.
 The Helm service persists configuration data in a MongoDB backing store.
-* **GlusterFS storage file system:** You can use GlusterFS storage in your clusters.
-Consideration must be given to encrypting the volumes where GlusterFS storage is deployed.
-* **Monitoring Data:** You can use {{site.data.keyword.product}} platform monitoring to monitor the status of your cluster and applications.
+* **Monitoring Data:** You can use {{site.data.keyword.product}} platform monitoring to monitor the status of your cluster and applications <!--remove applications-->.
 This service uses Grafana and Prometheus to present detailed information about cluster nodes and containers.
 Additional monitoring stacks can be deployed for application monitoring.
 Monitoring data might be persisted using Kubernetes `PersistentVolumes`.
-* **Metering Data:** You can use the {{site.data.keyword.product}} metering service to view and download detailed usage metrics for your applications and cluster.
-The metering service uses MongoDB as a backing data store to persist metric data.
 * **Logging Data:** {{site.data.keyword.product}} platform uses an ELK stack for system logs.
 ELK is an abbreviation for three products, Elasticsearch, Logstash, and Kibana, that are built by Elastic and together comprise a stack of tools that you can use to stream, store, search, and monitor logs.
 The ELK stack that is provided with {{site.data.keyword.product}} platform uses the official ELK stack images that are published by Elastic.
 Logging is configured by default for the {{site.data.keyword.product}} platform services.
 Additional ELK stacks can be deployed for application logging.

 ## Data access
 {: #dataaccess}

 {{site.data.keyword.product}} platform data can be accessed through the following defined set of product interfaces.
-* Web user interface (the console)
+* The console
 * Kubernetes `kubectl` CLI
 * {{site.data.keyword.product}} CLI
 * Helm CLI